 MNEA opposes efforts to reduce state revenues and funding for schools across the state.
 MNEA supports efforts to make tax credits more accountable and reduce their harmful effect on Missouri’s state revenues.

 caring and committed teacher

-MNEA opposes any effort to take away local control and mandate a particular weight for student test scores on a teacher’s evaluation.
+MNEA supports local control of evaluation systems for all teachers and administrators.
+MNEA opposes any effort to take away local control or mandate a particular weight for student test scores on a teacher’s evaluation.

 MNEA believes the current due process (tenure) law should be improved by covering all employees, establishing shorter probationary periods that meet state and national norms and establishing an impartial review process for firing decisions.